The Role and Professional Duties of the QP Course

 - What the QP must do themselves and what can/should be delegated to others

-- The non-technical people skills essential to be a good QP
+- The interpersonal skills essential to be a good QP

 Detailed QP Legal and Professional Duties